Guidelines for businesses and community organisations

-Use a disinfectant which the manufacturer claims can kill viruses.
-Chlorine-based (bleach) disinfectants are one product which is suitable.
-Read the label and follow the manufacturer’s instructions for dilution and usage.
+Use a chlorine based or similar disinfectant which the manufacturer claims can kill viruses.
+Household bleach is one product which is suitable, and comes in varying strengths.

 Bleach solutions should be made fresh daily as they become less effective over time.

-The recommended concentration of available chlorine for routine disinfection of cleaned surfaces is 1000ppm as this concentration has been shown to be effective against the majority of microbial pathogens.
+The recommended concentration of available chlorine for routine disinfection of cleaned surfaces is 1000ppm.

 In certain situations, a physical barrier such as widening the counter can be used to help maintain physical distance between people.